DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/README.md

 ![45hzfilter](https://github.com/DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/blob/main/images/filtering/Hit-Po7-downs-45hz.jpg "45hz")
 The black line is downsampled like the Red line + a 45Hz filter is ran on it.
 If you look at the zoomed in parts it is clear the this smooths out the ERP.
 ###### Highpass filter
 A highpass filter is used to stop Baseline drift.
-[This drift is stronger for kids and some patient populations (0.1Hz) then for Adult subjects (0.01Hz).](https://sccn.ucsd.edu/wiki/Makoto's_preprocessing_pipeline#High-pass_filter_the_data_at_1-Hz_.28for_ICA.2C_ASR.2C_and_CleanLine.29.2809.2F23.2F2019_updated.29) On of the other things that it helps with is solving artifacts created by sweaty participants.
+[This drift is stronger for kids and some patient populations (0.1Hz) than for Adult subjects (0.01Hz).](https://sccn.ucsd.edu/wiki/Makoto's_preprocessing_pipeline#High-pass_filter_the_data_at_1-Hz_.28for_ICA.2C_ASR.2C_and_CleanLine.29.2809.2F23.2F2019_updated.29) One of the other things that it helps with is solving artifacts created by sweaty participants.
 When looking at early components, one can usually use a 1Hz filter.
 This filter might however cause issues if you look at later components (starting at P2 and onwards).
 This is what a 1 Hz filter does
 ![1hzfilter](https://github.com/DouweHorsthuis/EEG_to_ERP_pipeline_stats_R/blob/main/images/filtering/Hit-Po7-downs-1hz.jpg "1Hz_hit")